 There are several amps in the Marshall DSL Series, from the monster 100-watt DSL100 head, down to the 5-watt DSL5C.
 If you are looking for that Marshall valve crunch in a package that lets you play at bedroom volumes I recommend checking out the .
 DSL20C

 The DSL20C is a 20-watt valve combo with a 12-inch Celestion speaker.
 It’s a little more rock-oriented compared to the Fender Blues Junior, and has more features.

 There are two channels, Classic Gain and Ultra Gain, each with its own Gain and Volume control.
 There is a Tone Shift button for scooping the mid frequencies, and Deep button for a little extra low end.
 The EQ consists of Treble, Middle, Bass and Presence, shared between channels, as is the Reverb control.

-I gave this amp a hard look a few months back and ultimately decide on its bigger brother, the DSL40C.
+I gave this amp's predecessor (DSL15C) a hard look a few months back and ultimately decide on its bigger brother, the DSL40.
 Both amps are quite similar, with the power rating being one obvious difference.
-The DSL15C is also a bit smaller in size, lacks a Resonance control in favor of the Deep button, the Crunch button on the Classic Channel and the Lead 1/Lead 2 Switch on the Ultra Channel.

 There is a lot of gain here, and you can dial in some extreme sounds if you want to.
 However, in my opinion the Marshall DSL Series is right at home in that classic-rock, hard-rock, and classic-metal sound range.
 If you need something more aggressive you can always throw a pedal in front of it.